 This summer, we plan to be somewhere far, far away, exploring distant lands (and beaches), roaming and relaxing.

 And with our handy smartphone (which has a camera, books, language and translation apps, maps, wallet and more in one little gadget), we can travel light.
-And relax knowing that we won’t be hit with any unexpected roaming charges, as long as we travel to one of our 70+ global Go Roam destinations.
+And with Go Roam, you can reduce your stress when you travel to one of our 70+ global Go Roam destinations.

 One thing we haven’t perfected yet?
 How to take gorgeous landscape shots with our phone.
 Y’know, the ones with atmospheric sunrises/sunsets.
 And people in an ocean looking to the great beyond and making us feel the power of nature at its most sublime.

 Luckily, Instagrammer Allan Hinton is an expert on all things smartphone photography related.
 Especially gorgeous landscape pics.
 Here are his top tips on how to take the best landscape shots with your phone.

 In fact, they’re determining factors here for getting the best shot possible.
 Sunrise and sunset are the golden hours to create the perfect soft light tones, with colourful skies or atmospheric fog.

 Keep your grip steady

 It’s essential for those impressive panorama shots.
 Hold the camera with two hands, much like you’d hold a traditional camera, to minimise the shake as you move.
 Place your elbows firmly into your chest so the arms are steady.

 Don’t be tempted to use the digital zoom